List of The Mandalorian characters: Frog Lady

 The "Frog Lady" is a female frog-like creature who appears in "Chapter 10: The Passenger" and "Chapter 11: The Heiress".
 She enlists the Mandalorian to take her and her eggs to the moon Trask to be reunited with her husband, who can fertilize the eggs, in exchange for information on other Mandalorians' whereabouts.
 She doesn't speak Galactic Basic, but briefly uses the damaged droid Q9-0's vocabulator to communicate with the Mandalorian.
 Because of the eggs' fragility, they have to travel at "sub-light", and end up crashing on an icy planet to avoid a X-wing fighter patrol who have an arrest warrant for the Mandalorian since he has helped break out Qin from the New Republic transport.
 They are nearly killed by a swarm of spider-like Krynka, but are rescued by the X-Wing pilots who let the Mandalorian go with a warning because he assisted in the capture of the others involved in the prison break.
 After completing repairs, they manage to continue their journey to Trask.

 The Frog Lady reunites with her mate the Frog Man upon their arrival on Trask.
 The Mandalorian leaves the Child with the Frog Lady and the Frog Man to babysit.
 Following the mission with Bo-Katan, the Mandalorian returns where he finds the Child interacting with the hatchlings.

 The Frog Lady is performed by Misty Rosas and her vocal effects are provided by Dee Bradley Baker.

 The Frog Lady was positively received by fans.

 Koska Reeves

 Reeves is a Mandalorian warrior who appears in "Chapter 11: The Heiress" and "Chapter 16: The Rescue".
 Reeves is part of the Nite Owls and fights alongside Bo-Katan.

+She returned in "Chapter 22: Guns for Hire", as part of Axe Woves' band of mercenary privateers and watched as Bo-Katan fought Woves for the leadership of the group.

 Reeves is portrayed by Mercedes Varnado, a professional wrestler better known by the ring names Sasha Banks and Mercedes Moné.